Expect a rollercoaster ride – but a pretty darn rewarding one, say Grab’s head honchos.

 - Prioritise ruthlessly

 It’s common for staffers to juggle multiple roles in an early startup.
 To avoid getting swamped, “place priority numbers on everything,” advises Adelene.
 “What do you really need to do now?
-Is it acquiring more customers?
+Is it acquiring more consumers?
 Don’t jump onto the first thing on your plate as it may not serve your bigger objective.”
 Also know when to hire.
 “If you do everything yourself, you won’t be able to scale.
 Create bandwidth for yourself.”

 - Never break trust with your partners